Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

-#How the CPP formatted classes of macroop are generated?
+#How the CPP formatted classes of macroop are generated from python classes?
 Now we have parsed macroop containers and its microops objects consisting of each macroop.
 Note that we only have *python* dictionary that contains all macroop containers.
+Also note that microops belongs to one macroop container are also python class instances not the cpp class.

-However, when we look at the generated file we can find automatically generated CPP class of each macroop as a result of GEM5 compilation,
+However, when we look at the generated file we can find that
+GEM5 automatically generates CPP classes for each macroop.
-Let's take a example MOV_R_MI class.
+Let's take a look at example MOV_R_MI class.

 *gem5/build/X86/arch/x86/generated/decoder-ns.cc.inc*
 ```python